mwdev22/svc-init/grpc/README.md

 # gRPC Service Templates

-this directory contains gRPC service templates in two layouts: `flat` and `standard`.
+this directory contains gRPC service templates in two layouts: `flat` and `layered`.
 They are intended to accelerate building gRPC-based services in Go with protobuf-first development and a small set of pragmatic conventions.